Window boxes are a great way to add décor and curb appeal to your home without a lot of expense.

 The first step of creating inexpensive DIY window boxes is to cut the wood to the desired size.
 I measured each of my windows and decided to cut my window boxes to the same size as the window.

-My boxes ended up being three feet across.
-Each window box consists of five pieces.
-You’ll have a front, back, bottom, and two sides.
+My boxes ended up being 3-feet across.
+Each window box consists of 5 pieces.
+You’ll have a front, back, bottom, and 2 sides.

 The front, back, and bottom should be the same size.
-In my case, they’re all equal to the size of my window meaning I cut them each to be three feet long.
+In my case, they’re all equal to the size of my window meaning I cut them each to be 3-feet long.

-When you have three of your five pieces, you’re ready to move forward with the process.
+When you have 3 of your 5 pieces, you’re ready to move forward with the process.

 2. Put Them Together

-Next, you’ll need to put the three pieces you have together.
-Hold two of the three boards together.
-You’ll make their corners and sides touch where they’re standing off of one another and are holding them at a 90-degree angle.
+Next, you’ll put the 3 pieces you have together.
+Hold 2 of the 3 boards together.
+You’ll make their corners and sides touch where they’re standing off of one another and are holding them at a 90° angle.

-When you’ve put the boards together, place a screw at both ends and two more screws in the center to hold the pieces of wood securely together.
+When you’ve put the boards together, place a screw at both ends and 2 more screws in the center to hold the pieces of wood securely together.

-After you’ve put two of the sides together, it’s time to add the third piece.
+After you’ve put 2 of the sides together, it’s time to add the third piece.
 This will be finishing the box shape.
-You’ll hold the last piece of wood at a 90-degree angle from the other pieces and attach it by screwing the corners and two screws along the center of the pieces of wood.
+You’ll hold the last piece of wood at a 90° angle from the other pieces and attach it by screwing the corners and 2 screws along the center of the pieces of wood.

 By the time this step is complete, you should have the bottom, back, and front of the window box secured and screwed together.